thenerdery/ruby-standards/index.md

 # Contributing

 So you want to contribute to this document?
 Awesome!
-We openly accept collaboration and want your halp!
+We openly accept collaboration and want your help!
 Please contact @sumpygump for commit access to our [repo on GitHub](https://github.com/thenerdery/ruby-standards)!
 You can also open issues over on GitHub and even fork the project to make your own changes before submitting them back to main.

 <h1>Table of Contents</h1>